 We still face the menace in about 60% of clean up situations… but that’s probably because I continue to “help” in 65%.

 And so, somewhere in hell, B.F.
 Skinner is shaking his head in disgust at my weakness, and John Bowlby is wringing his hands at my cruelty.
 What can I say?
 I doubt either of them spent that much time fighting the orange peel battle, between writing their books and torturing their lab rats.

-But their wives—they’re probably looking down on me about now, raising their frozen IPAs, and saying, “yeah… that looks about right.”
+But their wives—they’re looking down on me about now, raising their frozen IPAs, and saying, “Yeah… that looks about right.”